arcee-ai/KidRails/README.md

 ## Acknowledgments

-- **AngelKids Team:** For providing the invaluable Golden QA pairs and insights from educators.
+- **AngelQ Team:** For providing the invaluable Golden QA pairs and insights from educators.
 - **Arcee AI:** For their expertise in developing and refining small language models.
 - **Community Contributors:** For ongoing contributions that help set the standard for child-safe AI.